Ding-Group/CellUntangler/THIRD_PARTY.md

 ## Hyperspherical Variational Auto-Encoders

 Parts of the code are from https://github.com/nicola-decao/s-vae-pytorch, licensed under the MIT License (Copyright (c) 2018 Nicola De Cao).

+## Mixed-Curvature Variational Auto-Encoder
+Parts of the code are from https://github.com/oskopek/mvae, licensed under the ASL 2.0 License (Copyright (c) 2020 Ondrej Skopek).

+## Rotated Hyperbolic Wrapped Normal Distribution
+Parts of the code are from https://github.com/ml-postech/RoWN (Copyright (c) 2022 Seunghyuk Cho).

+We thank the respective authors for making their code publicly available.